Zedriv

-Zedriv (国机智骏), officially Guoji Zhijun Automotive Co.,LTD, is a Chinese automobile manufacturer that specializes in developing electric vehicles.
-They were founded by Beijing based company Sinomach.
+Zedriv (国机智骏), officially Guoji Zhijun Automotive Co., LTD, was a Chinese automobile manufacturer that specializes in developing electric vehicles.
+The company was founded by Beijing based company Sinomach.
+The company filed for bankruptcy in 2023.

 History

 Zedriv was founded on April 6, 2017, and is located in Ganzhou, Jiangxi Province, China.
 Their production plant is located in the New Energy Vehicle City Economic and Technological Development Zone.
 The plant is 1371 acres, with a total investment of 8 billion yuan, and a 100,000 unit capacity.
 Their slogan is "For a smart and joyful ride".

 All four of their vehicles were shown at the 2019 Auto Shanghai, and all but the GT3 made production in 2020.

 The design of Zedriv vehicles were done by Guoji Zhijun Auto Europe R&D Center GMBH under the lead of their design chief, Lorenz Bittner, in Germany and Shanghai.

+Zedriv company is under the bankruptcy in 2022 for its low sales.